|Tim Roufs||extended search|

 Because in this camp there was a young man who liked one of the journeyboat's girls, or women; they had, a lady.

 The young man and the journeyboat's girl talked it over earlier, while they were having powwow.
 Or at a feast.
-There's always a way of setting together with a woman at a powwow, or at a feast, or even when groups are just camped together.
+There's always a way of sitting together with a woman at a powwow, or at a feast, or even when groups are just camped together.

 And this lady said, "You look to me that you're a great man.
 But I have to go with my folks, the chief.
 We're going up river."